What is Flight Insurance?

 Is Flight Insurance Worth It?

-• You’ve booked a non-refundable or expensive international flight
+• You booked a non-refundable or expensive international trip

-• You’re traveling during high-risk seasons (e.g. hurricane season or winter holidays)
+• You are traveling during high-risk seasons (e.g., hurricane season or winter holidays)

 • Your trip involves multiple connecting flights or tight schedules

-• You’re traveling with children, seniors, or someone with a medical condition
+• You plan to travel with children, seniors, or someone with health concerns

-Squaremouth shares their tips and recommendations based on the most frequently asked questions from passengers.
+Squaremouth shares its tips and recommendations based on the most frequently asked questions from passengers.

 Yes, you can purchase travel insurance anytime after booking your flight up until your departure date.
 With that said, it’s best to buy coverage as soon as possible.